What qualifications are required to apply for primary teacher training in the UK?

 You will need a clear enhanced Disclosure and Barring Service (DBS) certificate to teach students under 18 years of age.

 What is the difference between the School Direct salaried and non-salaried routes?

-The salaried route is designed for candidates who have at least three years’ experience in the workplace.
-You do not have to pay any fees for the training and you are employed by one of the partner schools for a maximum of one year.
+On the School Direct salaried route you do not have to pay any fees for the training and you are employed by one of the partner schools for a maximum of one year.
 Before applying for the Salaried Direct programme, applicants must have the support of a school that is able to make a significant contribution towards their salaries.
 At the end of the training you gain Qualified Teacher Status (QTS), PGCE and the option of 60 M level credits.
 Significant school experience is preferred for this route.

 The non-salaried route involves training in partnership with a Higher Education Institution (university).
 You would have to pay fees for this course, which are currently £9250.
 At the end of the course you gain a Post Graduate Certificate of Education (PGCE), QTS and often M level credits.